-Bipolar disorder is a mental health condition that can affect aspects of life from your activity levels to your thought processes.
+Bipolar disorder is a mental health condition that can affect various aspects of a person’s life, from activity levels to thought processes.

-The condition is characterized by dramatic, unpredictable shifts in mood, known as episodes.
-Intense lows of depressive episodes and highs of manic and hypomanic episodes make navigating daily routines and responsibilities difficult, impacting your well-being.
+Those who have bipolar disorder go through dramatic and unpredictable shifts in mood, known as episodes.
+From the intense lows of depressive episodes to the highs of manic and hypomanic episodes, bipolar disorder can make navigating daily routines and responsibilities difficult, profoundly impacting a person’s well-being.

 Understanding bipolar disorder